 Chimney breasts and fireplaces

 Repair category 1

-Notes All electric fires should be tested for safety prior to use by a suitably qualified electrical contractor.
-Ideally boarded over fireplaces should be ventilated to prevent the build up of moisture/condensation.
+Notes Ideally boarded over fireplaces should be ventilated to prevent the build up of moisture/condensation.

 Internal decorations

 Repair category 1

-Notes No significant defects evident.
+Notes Marked/scored décor was noted.

 Cellars

 Repair category -

-Notes Not applicable.
+Notes Not Applicable.

 Electricity

-Repair category 2
+Repair category 1

-Notes There are aspects of the electrical installation which may not satisfy current day needs with there being skirting mounted sockets and older sockets/wiring.
-It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
+Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IEE regulations.